-These subcategories, along with the "management areas" category and the subcategories of "no recreation" and "restoration/stewardship" can be individually assigned to a parcel or be used to classify the same land parcel.
-For example, in the Central Ganaraska Forest there are parcels where resource-based recreation (hunting) is not permitted, therefore the land use category would be passive and active recreation along with "restoration/stewardship".
+As an example, in the Central Ganaraska Forest there are parcels where resource-based recreation (hunting) is not permitted, therefore the land use category would be passive and active recreation along with "restoration/stewardship".
 However, in the West and East Forests both passive and active (multi-use) recreation and resource-based recreation can occur on the same parcel, along with "restoration/stewardship".
-In addition, parcels associated with the Ganaraska Forest can be classified as management areas only (i.e., a land locked parcel of land in the East Ganaraska Forest with no public access).
+In addition, parcels associated with the Ganaraska Forest can be classified as management areas only: no-recreation (i.e., a land locked parcel of land in the East Ganaraska Forest with no public access).
+It is again important to note that multiple land use categories can be identified on a parcel and they categories can overlap or be independent of one another.